jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 If the same method appears several times in a given::extension directive, this is an error (because it's like that with ::class).
 It's possible to extend a class several times in a same package.
 It's possible to extend a class in different packages.
-If the same method appears in several ::extension directives for the same class, there is no error (because ~inherit has rules to manage that).
+If the same method appears in several ::extension directives, there is no error : the most recent replaces the older (because 'define' works like that).

 When the extensions of a package are installed, the extension methods and the inherit declarations of each ::extension are processed in the order of declaration.
-If the same method appears in several ::extension directives, then the most recent replaces the older (because 'define' works like that).
 Each package is installed separately, this is the standard behaviour.
 The visibility rules for classes are also standard, nothing special for extensions.
 Each package has its own visibility on classes.